 The ACMA’s holistic methodology focuses on IT and cybersecurity business functions, enabling organizations to:

 Advantio was engaged to perform its ACMA on the EORTC’s IT department.
 This was done in two separate stages, between July and August 2019.
 First, an onsite assessment rated the maturity of the EORTC’s processes and related adoption.
 Next, a black box penetration test was performed on its external web-facing applications.

 Thanks to a comprehensive ACMA, Advantio was able to provide the EORTC with a full maturity assessment report and maturity score.
-This gave the customer a good sense of where any security gaps were that needed filling.
+This gave the customer a good sense of potential security gaps.
 An implementation plan with timelines and costings provided more information on how the EORTC could go about putting these changes into practice.

-In the end, the EORTC was able to gain invaluable awareness of the level of cyber risk facing the organization and its industry peers.
-With this visibility and a concrete action plan, it was able to take practical steps to improve its cybersecurity operations and build more rigorous defenses against commodity attacks.
-The organization is now in a much stronger position from a security posture perspective than it was pre-ACMA.
+In the end, the EORTC was able to gain invaluable awareness of the potential level of cyber risk facing the organization.
+With this visibility and a concrete action plan, it was able to take practical steps to further improve its cybersecurity operations and build more rigorous defences against commodity attacks.
+The organization is now more resilient from a security posture perspective than it was pre-ACMA.